DataSQRL/Acorn/README.md

 # apiRAG 🤖🔌

-apiRAG makes it easy to augment Large Language Models with custom data provided by external APIs.
+apiRAG makes it easy to augment Large Language Models with (semi-)structured data provided by APIs.

 [![Watch how apiRAG works](img/apiRAG-video.jpg)](https://youtu.be/Mx-slh6h42c)

 apiRAG solves the following use cases for Large Language Models (LLM), Generative AI, and ChatBots:
+* Use structured or semi-structured data for augmentation, e.g. the data you want to pull into the context with RAG is tabular, JSON, or has any other type of internal structure.
+For example, if you want to augment an LLM with user information as we do in our [Credit Card example](api-examples/finance).
 * Improve the breadth, depth, and accuracy of knowledge to answer user queries intelligently.
-For example, if you want to connect an LLM to an existing knowledge- or database to look up information as we do in our [Rick and Morty example](api-examples/rickandmorty).
+For example, if you want to connect an LLM to an existing API or database to look up information as we do in our [Rick and Morty example](api-examples/rickandmorty).
 * Access user specific or access controlled information to provided personalized answers in a secure manner.
-For example, allow the LLM to answer customer questions about their profile and transaction history as we do in our [Credit Card](api-examples/finance) and [Nutshop example](api-examples/nutshop).
+For example, allow the LLM to answer customer questions about their profile and transaction history as we do in our [Nutshop example](api-examples/nutshop).
 * Include realtime information that updates frequently.
 For example, have an LLM analyze realtime sensor information as we do in our [Sensors example](api-examples/sensors).

 apiRAG has the following benefits:
+* (Semi-)Structured Data: Works great with structured and semi-structured data for data analysis and visualization.
 * High Quality: Benefits from the intelligence of the LLM to retrieve exactly the needed data.
 * Efficiency: Retrieves only the data the LLM needs when it needs it.
-* (Semi-)Structured Data: Works great with structured and semi-structured data for data analysis and visualization.
 * Simplicity: It's essentially just a mapping layer between LLM function calls and API queries.
 * Modularity: Separates the LLM instrumentation from the data augmentation providing a separation between "frontend" and "backend" and allows you to reuse your existing APIs.